 Marijuana abuse and marijuana addiction, as with any form of substance abuse, can have detrimental effects for the livelihood of an individual.
 Abusers can suffer from:

-Any sort of marijuana use can have a negative effect, and if you or a loved one is suffering from marijuana addiction, please inquire with a marijuana addiction rehab center from our directory.
+Any sort of marijuana use has the potential for negative effects.
+If you or a loved one is suffering from marijuana addiction, please contact a marijuana addiction rehab center from our directory.

-As such, the real concern, as Alan states, is "the essence of addiction: uncontrollable, compulsive drug seeking and use, even in the face of negative health and social consequences".
+The real concern, as Alan states, is "the essence of addiction: uncontrollable, compulsive drug seeking and use, even in the face of negative health and social consequences."
+If you are a habitual user of marijuana, ceasing drug use may cause you to have uncomfortable cravings.

 Help from loved ones, friends, and others, along with a determined attitude, will help combat and break these patterns of craving.

-This means changing relationships where destructive abuse is encouraged, even changing locations and jobs if those places facilitate a relapse.
+With the cold turkey method, a user completely stops using marijuana or any drug, facing the withdrawal sympthoms head on.
+Because marijuana addiction is more emotional and behavioral than phsyical, quitting weed use through the cold turkey method can be a good solution.
+This means changing relationships in which destructive abuse is encouraged, and even changing locations and jobs if those places facilitate a relapse.
 The most important part of quitting weed cold turkey is separation from the substance.

 The cold turkey method can be more smoothly facilitated by visiting or contacting a local marijuana addiction rehab center for treatment or advice.